coffeegist/coffeegist.github.io/_posts/2017-08-31-two-stacks-as-a-queue.md

 ## Iteration #1 (Obviously Sleep Coding)

-I'll decided on `Python 3` as my language of choice, and quickly started writing code, only half thinking of what I was doing (I clearly hadn't had my coffee yet).
+I decided on `Python 3` as my language of choice, and quickly started writing code, only half thinking of what I was doing (I clearly hadn't had my coffee yet).
 Before I knew what was happening, I was already finished with the below solution.

 ```python
 class MyQueue(object):